cmagganas/mlops-prop-mgmt/instructions.md

 ### Relationships
 - One property has many units (1:N)
 - One unit has one or more tenants (1:N)
+- One tenant has one or more payments (1:N)

 ## Feature 3: Rent Lease Creation